-2. The allegation in the application is that the Applicant had to come to Delhi for curing the defects, which was one of the reasons for causing the delay.
-The delay is stated to be neither intentional nor deliberate.
-Hence, the prayer is to condone the delay of three days' in presenting the appeal after curing the defects.

-3. The points that arise for consideration are:

-- (i) Whether the delay in curing the defects is liable to be condoned as prayed for in the application? - (ii) Reliefs.

-4. Point No.(i): - Heard the learned counsel for the Applicants.
+- 2. The allegation in the application is that the defective paper books were received from the Registry on 07.02.2018.
+The defects were cured and the Appeal presented on 15.02.2018.
+However, the process of checking by the Registry could not be completed on that day.
+Therefore, the present application for condonation of delay in presenting the Appeal after curing the defects.
+The delay is alleged to be neither intentional nor deliberate.
+Hence, the prayer is to condone the delay of two days' in presenting the appeal after curing the defects. - 3.
+The points that arise for consideration are: - (i) Whether the delay in curing the defects is liable to be condoned as prayed for in the application? - (ii) Reliefs. - 4.
+Point No.(i): Heard the learned counsel for the Applicants.

-The aforesaid Appeal under Section 53B of the Competition Act, 2002 (hereinafter referred to as the Act of 2002) against the order dated 31.10.2017 of the CCI in Case No.54/2015 is seen presented before the Registry on 19.01.2018.
-The appeal when scrutinized on 22.01.2018 was found to be defective and hence the Applicant was informed of the defects on the same day with a direction to cure the same within a period of seven days.
-The period of seven days expired on 29.01.2018.
-However, the appeal was presented after curing the defects only on 01.02.2018 and hence according to the Section there is three days' delay in presenting the appeal after curing the defects and hence the matter has been put up before me for appropriate orders.
+The aforesaid Appeal under Section 53B of the Competition Act, 2002 (hereinafter referred to as the Act of 2002) against the order dated 31.10.2017 of the CCI in Case No.54/2015 is seen presented before the Registry on 06.02.2018.
+The appeal when scrutinized on 07.02.2018 was found to be defective and hence the Applicants were informed of the defects on the same day with a direction to cure the same within a period of seven days.
+The period of seven days expired on 14.02.2018.
+However, the appeal was presented after curing the defects only on 16.02.2018 and hence according to the Section there is two days' delay in presenting the appeal after curing the defects and so the matter has been put up before me for appropriate orders.

-5. The Finance Act, 2017 (hereinafter referred to as the Act of 2017) brought in certain amendments to the Act of 2002.
-In addition to the amendments made, some of the sections of the Act were omitted, i.e., sections 53C, 53D, 53E, 53F, 53G, 53H, 53-I, 53J, 53K, 53L, 53M, 53R and clauses (mb), (mc) and (md) of sub-section (2) to section 63 of the Act.

-6. Sub-section (1) to section 63 of the Act of 2002 empowers the Central Government to make Rules by way of notification to carry out the provisions of the Act.
+- 5. The Finance Act, 2017 (hereinafter referred to as the Act of 2017) brought in certain amendments to the Act of 2002.
+In addition to the amendments made, some of the sections of the Act were omitted, i.e., sections 53C, 53D, 53E, 53F, 53G, 53H, 53-I, 53J, 53K, 53L, 53M, 53R and clauses (mb), (mc) and (md) of sub-section (2) to section 63 of the Act. - 6.
+Sub-section (1) to section 63 of the Act of 2002 empowers the Central Government to make Rules by way of notification to carry out the provisions of the Act.
 In exercise of the powers conferred by clauses (ma) and (me) of sub-section (2) of section 63 read with sub-section (2) of section 53B and sub-section (2) of section 53N of the Act of 2002, the Central Government made the Competition Appellate Tribunal (Form and Fee for Filing an Appeal and Fee for Filing Compensation Applications) Rules, 2009 (hereinafter referred to as the Rules of 2009).
-The aforesaid provisions of the Act of 2017.
-Hence, the Rules of 2009 still remain in the statute book.

-7. Likewise, section 53-O of the Act of 2002, which has also not been omitted or repealed by the Act of 2017, empowers the Appellate Tribunal (which after the amendment is the NCLAT) to regulate its own procedure subject to the provisions of the Act and any Rules made by the Central Government.
-In exercise of the power contained under this section the erstwhile Competition Appellate Tribunal made the Competition Appellate Tribunal (Procedure for Appeals and Applications) Regulations, 2011 (hereinafter referred to as the Regulations of 2011), which also continues to be in statute book without any amendments.
+The aforesaid provisions of the Act have not been omitted or repealed by the amendments brought in by way of the Act of 2017.
+Hence, the Rules of 2009 still remain in the statute book. - 7.
+Likewise, section 53-O of the Act of 2002, which has also not been omitted or repealed by the Act of 2017, empowers the Appellate Tribunal (which after the amendment is the NCLAT) to regulate its own procedure subject to the provisions of the Act and any Rules made by the Central Government.
+In exercise of the power conferred by sub-section (1) of section 53-O, the erstwhile Competition Appellate Tribunal made the Competition Appellate Tribunal (Procedure) Regulations, 2011 (hereinafter referred to as the Regulations of 2011), which also continues to be in statute book without any amendments.